GreptimeTeam/docs/Developer_Guide/datanode/data_persisitence_indexing.md

-# Data persistence and indexing
+# Data Persistence and Indexing

 Similar to all LSMT-like storage engines, data in MemTables is persisted to durable storage like the local disk file system or object storage service.
 GreptimeDB adopts [Apache Parquet][1] as its persistent file format.

-## SST file format
+## SST File Format

 Parquet is an open source columnar format that provides fast data query and has already been adopted by many projects like Delta Lake.